 AI in Biophysics

-Is a given protein mutation neutral or disease-causing?
+Is the mutation in your genome neutral or potentially disease-causing?

-A new AI tool, Rhapsody-2, introduced by the Bahar lab predicts the effect with > 90% accuracy
+A new AI tool, Rhapsody-2, introduced by the Bahar lab answers this question with > 90% accuracy

 Rhapsody-2 is a cutting-edge machine learning framework that leverages AlphaFold2-predicted protein structures to enable proteome-wide prediction of pathogenic single amino acid variants (SAVs).
 Trained on more than 117,000 ClinVar-annotated variants across over 12,000 human proteins, it integrates evolutionary, structural, energetic, and dynamic features into a unified model.
 This comprehensive design delivers exceptional accuracy, achieving a cross-validated AUROC of 0.94 under stringent protein-stratified validation, and sets a new benchmark for variant classification across independent datasets, including AlphaMissense ClinVar, DDD, and cancer hotspot variants.